glintcms/glintcms-starter-glintcms/README.md

 # build it and run it
 npm run build && node start

+# or build for development
+npm run build-www
-# or start with automatic restart on file changes
+# and start with automatic restart on file changes
 npm run www

 # if you want to run it with a specific port
 export PORT=3000; npm run www

+# start with specific options with the substack/subarg synthax
+node start.js --upload [ --get /up* ]
 ```